zeynepdundar/online-market/README.md

 # OnlineMarket

-Add grocery and home goods items to your basket (for the online fasy delivery company)
+Add grocery and home goods items to your basket (for the online fast delivery company)

 ## Usage